 One of the simplest ways for kids to explore the change of seasons is by writing their own spring jokes.
 This is a wonderful way for kids to combine creativity and language skills while making their family members and friends laugh at the same time.

-Get organized-Have kids think about spring-related images and words that make them laugh.
-Common words could include frogs, rain, bunnies, flowers, trees, clouds, sunshine, vegetables, grass, etc. Since these words might not be silly by themselves, ask kids to come up with rhyming words or funny descriptions, such as "frogs on logs" or "busy bunnies bouncing bravely."
+Have kids think about spring-related images and words that make them laugh.
+Common words could include frogs, rain, bunnies, flowers, trees, clouds, sunshine, vegetables, or grass.
+Since these words might not be silly by themselves, ask kids to come up with rhyming words or funny descriptions, such as "frogs on logs" or "busy bunnies bouncing bravely."
 They can use these word combos later in their silly jokes and rhymes.